samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 # Future steps
 * Run OMRStatistics over bruteclang to collect results from all architectures
-* Process output CSV file to create visualizations
 * Package OMRStatistics as a command-line tool
-* Change the algorithm that records polymorphism from source code to support classes with multiple parents
 * Consider using Doxygen as our documentation tool